imohitmayank/a_lazy_data_science_guide/docs/machine_learning/loss_functions.md

 ### Cross entropy loss

 - Cross entropy loss is used for classification tasks.
-It is a simplication of Kullback–Leibler divergence that is used to compute the difference between two probability distributions *(here the model's prediction and true one)*.
+It is a simplification of Kullback–Leibler divergence that is used to compute the difference between two probability distributions *(here the model's prediction and true one)*.
 For binary classification the formula is shown below, ($y$ is the actual class and $\hat{y}$ is the predicted class)

 $${\displaystyle \operatorname {CrossEntropy_loss}(i) = -(y_i \log(\hat{y_i})+(1-y_i) \log(1-\hat{y_i}))}$$

 $${\displaystyle \operatorname {CrossEntropy_cost} ={\frac {1}{n}}\sum _{i=1}^{n}\operatorname {CrossEntropy_loss}(i)}$$

-- Let's go through the different possibilities,
+- For binary classification, $y_i$ can be either 0 or 1.
+Let's go through the different possibilities,
   - if $y_i=1$,
     - the loss function reduces to only the left part i.e. $-y_i \log(\hat{y_i})$
     - now to have a small loss, model would want the $\log(\hat{y_i})$ to be large *(bcoz of negative sign)*.